imec-idlab/R-TWT-sim-public/README.md

 ./sim
 ```

-After the simulation finishes, three files are created: statistics for RTA and delay tolerant data flows, and queue size probability distribution for RTA station.
+After the simulation finishes, two files are created: delay statistics and queue size probability distribution for RTA station.